Sachin2815/Sachin2815/README.md

 </p>

 <p align="center">My name is 𝐒𝐚𝐜𝐡𝐢𝐧 𝐒𝐢𝐧𝐠𝐡.I’m a dedicated learner who enjoys solving problems and trying new things.
-I work well both in teams and on my own, always ready for new challenges.
+I work well both in teams and on my own, and I am always ready for new challenges.
 With experience in automation and troubleshooting, I also have strong skills in leading teams.
 I’m excited to use my abilities in creative and dynamic projects..</p>

 ### <p align="center">My Technical Skills</p>